 The HTML button that is actually a link but using Bootsrap classes we have made it look like a button of large size and its outlook will be similar to a primary button of dark blue color.
 It can be seen that the HTML link contains two attributes i.e data-toggle with value “modal” and href attribute with value “#BootstrapModal”.
-The former attributes states that this link is used to open a modal window while the later attribute specified that the id of the modal which will be open when the link is clicked should be “BootstrapModal”.
-In case of button the data-target attribute refers to the id of the modal to be opened.
+The former attributes state that this link is used to open a modal window while the later attribute specified that the id of the modal which will be open when the link is clicked should be “BootstrapModal”.
+In the case of a button, the data-target attribute refers to the id of the modal to be opened.

 Now if you look at the code of the Modal, you should see that it has a unique id of “BootstrapModal”.
 This is necessary since the controller which is a link in this case targets this id.
 The modal-dialog class is used to set the width and height of the modal window while modal-content class sets the styles associated with the modal.
 The output of the aforementioned code will be a button centered at the top of the page and when this button is clicked a modal window shall appear as shown in the following figure.